-4.3.
-CO2 characteristic curve definition
+4.3.1 CO2 characteristic curve definition (The Contracting Party applying WLTC 4 phases)

 Using the reference points defined in section 4.2, the characteristic curve CO2 emissions are calculated as a function of the average speed using two linear sections (P1, P2) and (P2, P3).
 The section (P2, P3) is limited to 145 km/h on the vehicle speed axis.
 The characteristic curve is defined by equations as follows: